 When bait fishing the humble scrub worm with as little weight possible is best, and Corn kernels will always grab the attention of stocked trout and big carp.

 Best lures when fishing at Albert Park Lake

 Surface lures are a great choice when targeting estuary perch.
 This may include small poppers and pencil lures slowly retrieved with subtle twitching and pausing.
-Lightly weighted grub and minnow style soft plastics do well here on yellas ( golden Perch ), estuary perch, carp and trout.
-Lip less Crank-baits and Blades are a great choice here which will grab the attention of perch and carp.
-As the lake is shallow and quite weedy shallow/mid diving hard-body lures are a great all round choice.
+Lightly weighted grub and minnow style soft plastics do well here on yellow belly ( golden Perch ), estuary perch, carp and trout.
+Lipless Crankbaits and Blades are a great choice here which will grab the attention of perch and carp.
+As the lake is shallow and quite weedy shallow or mid diving hard-body lures are a great all-around choice.
 This will allow you to target multiple species.
-Shallow diving lures may include ecogear SX40 or Atomic Crank.
+Shallow diving lures may include eco gear SX40 or Atomic Crank.

 FishingMad encourage ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.
 Always carry your Victorian fishing license, Vehicle access only in approved areas